 Technical College of the Lowcountry’s 66-credit-hour associate degree program can be completed in as little as four full-time semesters.
 Courses include general education, criminology, police administration, ethics, research, report writing, and more.

-The S.C. annual mean wage for police and sheriff patrol officers is $40,340, according to 2015 reports from U.S. Department of Labor Bureau of Labor Statistics.
+The S.C. annual mean wage for police and sheriff patrol officers is $42,330 according to 2017 reports from the U.S. Bureau of Labor Statistics.